 Getting precise information about how much people sleep is complicated.
 Even though it’s not perfectly accurate, a great deal of data comes from self-reported levels of sleep quantity and quality.

-A number of other health survey studies have found similar results with higher rates of short sleep among black people than other groups.
+A number of health survey studies have found higher rates of short sleep among black people than other groups.
 Sleep apnea, a breathing disorder with potentially serious health consequences, was found to be noticeably more common and more severe in black people and particularly for black young adults.

 Studies have also found higher rates of long sleep, defined as greater than 9 hours per night, among the black population.
 Like short sleep, long sleep can be problematic and has been associated with higher overall mortality rates .

 Higher rates of sleeping problems have also been found among Hispanic and Latino people .
 As was found with black people compared to whites, Hispanic and Latino people generally report an increased prevalence of low-quality sleep, short sleep, and long sleep.

 There is also evidence that there is a higher burden of sleeping problems on Native Americans and Alaska Natives, Asians, and Hawaiian and Pacific Islanders.
 To date, though, the extent of research in these groups is more limited, complicating the ability to draw clear conclusions about sleep disorders among them.

 Because of the wide range of factors that can influence sleep, it’s difficult to know with certainty what causes the differences in sleep among racial and ethnic groups in the United States.
 However, the disparities in sleep are generally not found when people sleep in controlled environments (like sleep labs), which points to a strong influence from social, economic, and cultural factors.